Diary of a Wimpy Kid Christmas: Cabin Fever

 Diary of a Wimpy Kid Christmas: Cabin Fever is a 2023 animated Christmas comedy film directed by Luke Cormican.
 It is the seventh installment in the Diary of a Wimpy Kid film series, the third animated feature, and the first adaptation of Diary of a Wimpy Kid: Cabin Fever by Jeff Kinney.
 It is also the sequel to Diary of a Wimpy Kid: Rodrick Rules (2022).
 Wesley Kimmel replaced Brady Noon as Greg Heffley, while Hunter Dillon, Erica Cerra and Chris Diamantopoulos reprised their roles as Rodrick, Susan and Frank respectively.
 Ethan William Childress is replaced by Spencer Howell in the role of Rowley Jefferson.

 Diary of a Wimpy Kid Christmas: Cabin Fever was produced by Walt Disney Pictures and Bardel Entertainment, with the latter providing animation services, and it was released on Disney+, as an original film, on December 8, 2023.
 It received mixed to positive reviews from critics.
-Two additional sequels are in development, one to be released in 2025 based on The Last Straw, and another adapting The Getaway to release in 2026.
+An additional sequel based on The Last Straw was released on December 5, 2025.